mdaca/privategpt/README.md

    The [Setup the identity provider](#add-an-identity-provider) section below shows how to configure authentication providers.
 3. Setup ChromaDB as a Vectorstore:
    ChromaDB should be running in client/server mode and available at localhost:8000 to utilize knowledge stores.
+4. Setup MySQL as a Database Server:
+   MySQL should be running and available to store the chat history.

    💡Note: You can configure the authentication provider to your identity solution using [NextAuth providers](https://next-auth.js.org/providers/)